-7.2.2 Vice Chairperson
+7.2.2 Vice Chair

 a) Keeps a record of all 18LDDCC Meetings

 c) Maintains 18LDDCC Bylaws.

 a) Supervises 18LDDCC financial affairs and maintains financial records

 b) Prepares and files Public Disclosure Commission (PDC) reports, as required by law; and

 c) Collects and disburses funds and provides a financial accounting report to the membership

 a) Coordinates with Chairperson and Board to create and maintain an online presence for the

 b) Publicizes 18LDDCC activities and events to the members and media

-a) Recruits, trains and assists 18LDDCC PCOs
+a) Recruits, trains, and assists 18LDDCC PCOs

 b) Notifies the Clark County Elections office of PCO status changes.